The Loneliness Of The Independent Consultant

 You probably turned to these people for their support and opinion in your decision to set up your consultancy in the first place.
 They may have invested in your company both financial and with other resources.
 They may have offer time, skills, knowledge, advice.
 And also accommodation, child minding and introductions to potential clients or others that can help you.
 Part of your reason for setting up on your own might have been to be in control of your time and be able to spend more time with these people.

 Loneliness often plays in when the going gets tough or equally when you become successful.
 You may consciously disconnect from these people by not sharing how tough you're finding it.
 You don't; want to let them down.
-Or you wish to shelter your spouse from the worry about money.
-They may not be the best people to help you with this.
-As your closest supporters, their advice may not be as valuable or dispassionate as you need.
+For instance, you wish to shelter your spouse from the worry about money.
+For instance, their advice may not be as valuable or dispassionate as you need.
 They either want to shelter you from, or blame you for, the results.
-They may not have the knowledge or skills to redirect your efforts.
+Alternatively, they may not have the knowledge or skills to redirect your efforts.

-One may be a really close friend, your best mate or 'bestie#, and however you may identify them, they may blur the boundary to being an intimate connection.
-For most people, the bond is looser with people joining or leaving your group of friends depending on their personal circumstances whilst the coherence of the group remains.
+One may be a really close friend, your best mate or 'bestie', and however you may identify them, some of them may blur the boundary to being an intimate connection.
+For most people, the bond is looser with people joining or leaving your group of friends depending on their personal circumstances even if the coherence of the group remains.
 Having said that, many of these relationships endure the test of time and fierce loyalties can develop when a shared sense of identity emerges (think football team fandom).

-When you set up on your own this is likely to be the level most affected if your reliance on social relationships was related to your work.
-Those most at risk are those who have a strong team and service ethic in their previous employed role.
+When you set up on your own this is likely to be the level most affected, especially if your reliance on social relationships was related to your work.
+Those most at risk are those who had a strong team and service ethic in their previous employed role.
 For instance, those coming out of public sector organisations such as the NHS or Police who tend to work and play with the same people.

 This disconnection with a significant proportion of your support network also occurs if you move location.
 A common reason to make such a move at the same time as starting your own business is usually in response to a need to help someone in your intimate network.
 For example, to move nearer to an ageing parent either yours or that of your spouse.
 Other reasons can be career progression for your partner requires relocation.
 Or just a desire to move out of an urban environment or have better schools and lifestyle for your children.
 What starts out as a positive upgrade in your lifestyle can be disorienting if you don't plan how to replace this aspect of your life.